BACK

 In order to appeal to renters, you need to be sure your listings and marketing materials do two things: accurately describe the property and effectively grab applicants’ attention.

-There are plenty of tips and tricks for writing the perfect listing (link to “How to Write the Perfect Listing”), but here are a few:
+There are plenty of tips and tricks for writing the perfect listing for a specific real estate market, but here are a few:

-Your best bet to avoid vacancies is to find long-term tenants.
+Your best bet to avoid vacancies and decrease your overall rental vacancy rates is to find long-term tenants.
 If they don’t leave, you’ll have no vacancies to fill.
 Not only that, you can rely on good tenants to pay on time, adhere to the terms of their leases, and respect your property and other tenants.

-Even if you’re in a hurry to fill a unit, you should avoid low-quality tenants and only sign the most qualified renters.
+Even if you’re in a hurry to fill rental units, you should avoid low-quality tenants and only sign the most qualified renters.
 To do this, you must perform thorough tenant screening.
 A rigorous screening process should include criminal, credit, and eviction history checks.

-In order to be sure you’re complying with Fair Housing laws, you should consider implementing a tenant scoring system (link to tenant scoring article).
+In order to be sure you’re complying with Fair Housing laws, property owners should consider implementing a tenant scoring system (link to tenant scoring article).
 This way, you know you’re not liable to any lawsuits or claims, but you’re still only signing the most qualified tenants.

-Sometimes everything works out perfectly; your current tenant can move out on the end-date of their lease, and your new tenant is able to move in on day one.
+Sometimes everything works out perfectly; your current tenant can move out on the end-date of their lease, and your new tenant is able to move in on day one, preserving your occupancy rates.
 Unfortunately, this isn’t always the case.

 Maybe the new tenant’s previous lease doesn’t end until a few weeks after you want them to move in.
 Or perhaps your current tenant needs an extra couple weeks to get their ducks in a row.
 Whatever the case, selling partial months reduces the amount of time that your unit sits vacant.